AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 # Adobe Analytics

-In this lesson, we will implement the Adobe Analytics extension, and create rules that will send data data from the page into Adobe Analytics.
+In this lesson, you will implement the Adobe Analytics extension and create rules to send data to Adobe Analytics.

 The Adobe Analytics extension supports client-side Analytics implementations using AppMeasurement.js.

-There are many things that could be implemented for Analytics in Launch, but we will limit this demo to the implementation of the following items:
+There are many things that could be implemented for Analytics in Launch, but this lesson will be limited to the implementation of the following items:

-1. Tracking `pageName` at a global level in the Analytics extension
+1. Setting `pageName` at a global level in the Analytics extension
 1. When Product Detail Pages are viewed, set an `eVar` and an `event`
-1. Tracking a click on navigation links, populating an `eVar`, `prop`, and `event`
+1. Tracking clicks on navigation links, populating an `eVar`, `prop`, and `event`
-1. Implementing a plug-in to help track campaigns, and keep them from falsely duplicating `click-throughs`
+1. Implementing a plug-in to help track marketing campaigns, and keep them from falsely duplicating `click-throughs`

 ## Prerequisites

 As noted in the Adobe Target section, to complete the lessons in this section, you should have already completed the lessons in [Configure Launch](launch.md) and [Add the ID Service](id-service.md).
 Implementing Analytics does not depend on having Target implemented, but for the purposes of this tutorial, we will assume that you did follow along and implement Target.

-In addition, you will need at least one report suite ID and also your tracking servers to complete this tutorial.
+In addition, you will need at least one report suite ID.
 If you don't have a test/dev report suite that you can use for this tutorial, please create one.
 If you are unsure how to do that, see [the documentation](https://marketing.adobe.com/resources/help/en_US/reference/new_report_suite.html).
-Please also have your tracking code readily available.
-You can retrieve this from your current implementation, or talk to your Adobe Consultant or Customer Care representative to help you decide on one.
+Please also have your tracking server readily available.
+You can retrieve this from your current implementation, or talk to your Adobe Consultant or Customer Care representative to help you select one.

 ## Add the Analytics Extension